ellennickles/xphoto-s24/resources/questions-for-discovery.md

    photograph make you think of?

 8. What is one (1) question that you have about the work?
-Only positive and neutral questions, for example: "I am still curious about [something] …to me it looks a little more [something] here than over here.
+Only positive and neutral questions, for example:
+   - "I am still curious about [something] …to me it looks a little more [something] here than over here.
 Why might that be?"
-   AND "I was wondering about how [something] got to be this way or how [some effect] was achieved.”
+   - "I was wondering about how [something] got to be this way or how [some effect] was achieved.”